What is International Credential Evaluation Service (ICES)?

 I have not completed my program of study yet, can I still apply for an ICES ECA?

-No. As stipulated by the CIC (IRCC) only completed programs of study will be assessed for points purposes.
-If a credential is not completed we cannot provide comparability to a completed Canadian credential.
+No. As stipulated by Immigration, Refugees and Citizenship Canada (IRCC) only completed programs of study will be assessed for points purposes.
+If a credential is not completed ICES cannot provide comparability to a completed Canadian credential.

 Will I be able to use my ICES ECA for other purposes after I arrive in Canada?